lp-wan/archi/schc-architecture.md

 ## SCHC Header Instance

-The SCHC Header Instance manages the SCHC Headers and provides the information and the selection of a SCHC Packet Instance.
+The SCHC Header Instance manages the SCHC Headers and provides the information and the selection of a SCHC Payload Instance.

 The rules for that Instance might be such that all the fields in the SCHC Header are well-known, in which case the header is fully elided in the stratum data and recreated from the rules.